 Hold on one minute, don’t skip this post because you see the “S” word.
 Trust me, souffles are not hard to make.
 I love souffles.
 We have a tendency to only make sweet ones as I forget about the savory guys.
 This recipe for a Cheese Soufflé with Parmesan Crust, I found in a past edition of the Donna Hay magazine is simple made simple.
 You are about to become a lover of this recipe!

 We wanted something different for dinner tonight as well whenever Laudalino is getting ready to leave for a trip (off to LAX for biz) I like to make something memorable!
 As well we wanted something meatless, light and filling.
 This recipe was just that.
-We had a lovely souffle on the table in less then 60 minutes.
+We had a lovely souffle on the table in less than 60 minutes.
 The base was a cheddar cheese filling with a parmesan cheese base crust.
-I served it with a very fresh baguette and a nice glass of french wine.
+I served it with a very fresh baguette and a nice glass of French wine.
 A lovely dinner for two!

-Recipe: Cheese Soufflé with Parmesan Crust
+Cheese Soufflé with Parmesan Crust

 *adapted from Donna Hay

 *** to convert grams if you do not have a scale

 25 grams finely grated parmesan cheese (I used a mixture of grated and shaved)